 - Liaise with external agencies, including the educational psychology service and other support agencies, medical and social services and voluntary bodies

-- Have regular meetings with parents and teachers to discuss the targets and strategies that form the ISP
+- Have regular meetings with parents and teachers to discuss the targets and strategies that form the Passport

 - Leads on training and developing staff to meet the needs of all pupils.